-(a) State FOUR elements of financial statements.

-- (b) Explain FOUR reasons why an organisation's statement of cash flows might be useful and reliable than its statement of profit or loss.
-(8 marks) - (c) Argue TWO cases for and TWO cases against the use of accrual method of accounting in the public sector.
-(8 marks)
+- State FOUR elements of financial statements. (a) - Explain FOUR reasons why an organisation's statement of cash flows might be useful and reliable than its statement (b) of profit or loss.
+(8 marks) - Argue TWO cases for and TWO cases against the use of accrual method of accounting in the public sector.
+(8 marks) (c) (Total: 20 marks)